 At VEGAMOUR, we’ve broken down CBD into 100 nanometers from 1,200 to 2,000 nanometers to make products like our CBD hair serum even more effective.
 This allows the CBD to better penetrate the upper layer of the skin and access the hair follicle for maximum benefits.
 (On the flip side, when CBD is not micro-encapsulated, the formula does not penetrate the skin deeply enough and simply remains on the surface.)

 If you’ve experienced hair loss, you know what it’s like to want a solution that will be more effective than an up-do.
 The more we understand the complexities of human health, and the more we uncover the complex mechanisms at play when it comes to hair growth, the more we see that general health and well-being is the first step to growing gorgeous hair.
 With its global health boosting benefits, CBD can supplement a healthy lifestyle.
-Are you ready to make CBD part of your hair care and hair wellness routines?
+Are you ready to make CBD part of your hair care?
 Check out these VEGAMOUR coupon codes for a discount on your first purchase.

 More From VEGAMOUR